syncfusion/blazor-docs/src/inputs/range-slider/ticks.md

----
-title: "Slider Ticks"
-component: "Slider"
-description: "Slider visually represents the slider values with small and large ticks placed before, after, or both, of the slider bar."
----

 # Ticks

 The Ticks in Slider supports you to easily identify the current value/values of the Slider.
 It contains `SmallStep` and `LargeStep`.
 The value of the major ticks alone will be displayed in the slider.
 In order to enable/disable the small ticks, use the `ShowSmallTicks` property.